1. Introduction

 'value'

-collision.
+name collision.
 This is because both sides specify a column named value

-, which can
+,

-we are joining change its name by using the suffix _total
+joining change its name by using the suffix _total

 .
-Indicating that it
+Indicating that it’s a

-is a total value in the name of course makes a lot of sense, since the column
+total value in the name of course makes a lot of sense, since the column

 contains the total purchase values.